asadovka/cyb-parity/docs/cyb.md

 Search bar is used to browse inside blockchains, IPFS and DApps.
 It [web3 vision doc](cyb/docs/web3-vision.md) we describe concepts of web3 browsing in details.

+We add "dot" to search query to manage type of search.
+All data after "dot" corresponds to DApp, and all data before "dot" is a query parameter.

+For example:

+".help" query will open Help DApp. "chaingear.help" will open chaingear info page in Help DApp.
+Query without "dot" will be automatically redirected to search in cyberd (Note: you can also search in cyberd by typing "$yourquery$.cyber").

+Empty query always leads to the main page.

 ## ID bar

 ID bar consists of account information, user logo, wallet, notifications and settings.

-Account info - account logo + address.
-Wallet button - link on wallet DApp.
+Account panel consists of generated address logo and address hash itself.
+We support multiple accounts so there is an ability to switch quickly betwen them ritgh from the account panel.
+Wallet button simply leads to our DApp wallet.
-Notifications - for displaying all pending transactions and web3 events.
+Notification panel displaying all pending transactions and web3 events corresponding to certain account.
-Settings - for managing connection to IPFS, Ethereum and Cyber nodes (local or remote).
+Settings button leads to settings page where user can manage connection to IPFS, Ethereum and Cyber nodes (local or remote ways).

 ## DApp bar